 Judges will evaluate startups based on the following criteria (Please refer to the judging criteria section for detailed information):

 Only one team member is allowed to pitch on competition day, but the full team should be present

 The pitch coach will help you with pitching your solution to the judges before you present.
 He/She will not provide any support on the solution itself, nor provide any additional support during pitching.

 The pitch will be strictly 3 minutes long.
 There will be 2 minutes for questions from the judges.
 However, you have the chance to network together and perhaps answer any inquiries afterwards.

-The location of the competition day will be communicated closer to the event day in each city.
+The venue of the competition will be communicated closer to the event day in each city.

 Dress code is casual/smart casual for all days of participation.